 You've already tried to get a temporary stay of the decision, but you would have had to prove that the decision caused "irreparable harm" to the State of Utah.
 Appellate Judges Robert Bacharach and Jerome Jones waited for your AG to explain just how the harm done would be irreparable and determined that they heard nothing of the sort.

 Each state is assigned a Supreme Court Justice and for the 10th circuit that's Sonia Sotomayor.
 She will determine whether to consider Utah's request herself, or to refer it to the full court.
 For her to intervene the state would have to prove that the appeals court "clearly and demonstrably" erred in refusing to halt same sex-marriage in this case.
-I think we can guess how that's gonna go.

 I know you're afraid of not looking conservative enough, which could cause the Tea Party to go after you, like they did Bob Bennett, and you could be right.
 But look at this way; you have the cover of the Federal Courts on this one.
 You can blame the activist judge, the liberal media, Constitutional Attorneys, and heck even Rachel Maddow.